Naija Star Search: Contestants dazzle as competition enters pair battle

 The group phase of the competition ended last week with the eviction of Thekhaleed and Esjay.

-The pair battle phase began on Sunday and saw the contestants perform contemporary Naija songs in pairs.
+The pair battle phase began last Sunday and saw the contestants perform contemporary Naija songs in pairs.

-Also, the baton of eviction from the show has exchanged hands from the audience to the judges as the music talent hunt show hits up to discover who becomes the next superstar.
+Also, the baton of eviction from the show has exchanged hands from the audience to the judges as the music talent hunt show heats up to discover who becomes the next superstar.

 The competition gradually becomes fiercer as the weakest in each team goes on probation and then possible eviction.
 At this stage, each episode becomes a hot seat for the contestants to unleash their hidden creativity or leave the stage.